Ebiroll/qemu_esp32/examples/04_schedule/readme.md

-# Start dummy tasks on any core and log where it actually was schedule
+# Start dummy tasks on any core and log where it actually was scheduled

 Inspired by this discussion.